 Why Consider Banking MRBs?

-Financial institutions who are early adopters, and develop a reputation and an understanding of the market can be market leaders.
+Financial institutions who are early adopters, and develop a reputation and an understanding of the market, can be market leaders.

-Banking MRBs: What to Consider Before Entering the Market
+What to Consider Before Banking MRBs

 Before banking an MRB customer you should evaluate your institution on the following: